puzzle/amm-techlab/content/en/docs/04.0/argocd.md

 Now we want to deploy the resources of the previous labs with Argo CD to demonstrate how Argo CD works.

-{{% alert title="Warning" color="secondary" %}} All steps which includes the argocd cli tool, must be executed on the local machine.
-This is due to the sso login in the web ide does not work at the moment. {{% /alert %}}

 Ensure that the `LAB_USER` environment variable is set.

 ```bash